shred/acme4j/src/doc/docs/challenge/http-01.md

 # http-01 Challenge

-With the `http-01` challenge, you prove to the CA that you are able to control the web site content of the domain to be authorized, by making a file with a signed content available at a given path.
+With the `http-01` challenge, you prove to the CA that you are able to control the website content of the domain to be authorized, by making a file with a signed content available at a given path.

 `Http01Challenge` provides two strings: